alexcerce/AlexCerce_Portfolio/README.md

 ## [Investigating the Rise of Airbnb in Berlin](https://github.com/alexcerce/Berlin_Airbnb)
   In the summer of 2018 I spent the summer studying in Berlin and learning about past and current issues.
-  One of the largest modern issues in Berlin, is the rise of airbnb.
-Many expats moving to Berlin struggle to find apartments, a large part of this issue has been the rise of Airbnb.
-Many apartment owners have realized how much more money they can make off airbnb in comparison to the cheaper long-term rental prices.
+  One of the largest modern issues in Berlin, is the rise of Airbnb.
+Many expats moving to Berlin struggle to find apartments, a large part of this issue has been due to the rise of Airbnb.
+Many apartment owners have realized how much more money they can make off Airbnb in comparison to the cheaper long-term rental prices.
   To investigate this, I am utilizing data scrapped directly from airbnb as part of the [Inside Airbnb Project](http://insideairbnb.com/get-the-data.html).
   With this data, I have built visualizations and prediction models to better understand key factors in the rise of Airbnb.

-  This project includes collecting data from multiple tables, doing extensive cleaning, merging the tables into a couple of common tables, and building several visualizations to better understand the situation.
+  This project includes:
+  * Collecting data from multiple tables
+  * Extensive cleaning
+  * Building visualizations to better understand the situation
+  * Developing a basic pricing model to give new Airbnb users the optimal listing price for their apartment